 The Federal Pell Grant is available to students pursuing their first undergraduate degree who meet Federal eligibility guidelines.
-The Pell Grant for the 2018-19 academic year could be up to $6,095 depending on enrollment and EFC.
+The Pell Grant for the 2022-23 academic year could be up to $6,895 depending on enrollment and EFC.
 Effective July 1, 2012, duration of eligibility is equivalent of 12 full-time semesters.
-Beginning with the 2017-2018 academic year, students may potentially receive a Pell Grant for up to three semesters of full time enrollment.

 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT (FSEOG)